EkeneE1/Cmput191-Assignment3/README.md

 ## The Chosen Product
 The product we have chosen are apples.
 Over more than 50% consume a substantial amount of apples from many different parts of the globe.
 So this provides a wide dataset from many different currencies, regions and lifestyles around the world!

+## External Factor
+Apples were selected as the product for this analysis due to their status as a staple fruit with global availability and relatively standardized pricing, making them an ideal product for comparison across different countries.
+For the external factor analysis, exchange rates were examined, as they significantly influence the cost of imported goods.
+Fluctuations in exchange rates can result in substantial price differences for the same product in different countries.
+By comparing apple prices across various countries and incorporating exchange rate data, insights can be gained into how currency fluctuations impact the affordability of apples in different markets.

 ## Citations
 Numbeo. (n.d.).
 Cost of living country price rankings.
 Numbeo.
   Retrieved December 1, 2024, from https://www.numbeo.com/cost-of-living/country_price_rankings?itemId=110